brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 title: "Callbacks and Promises"
 date: 2012-10-14 21:36
 comments: true
 categories:
 - Technical
 ---

 Anyone who's written even a little bit of JavaScript is likely familiar with the callback pattern.
-Even if you don't know the name, you've probably used it.
-We will often pass around functions to other functions as a way for the other function to let us know when something has happened that we care about -- to give us a call back, as it were.
-In particular, callbacks are a fantastic solution to responding to things that happen asynchrously.
+Even if you don't know it by that name, you've probably written code using it.
+When calling a function, we'll pass it another function as an argument, which will be used to let us know that something has happened.
+In particular, callbacks are used for responding to things that happen asynchronously.

-For example, events are based completely on this pattern.
-We take a DOM node, and provide it with a callback function to indicate that we want to be alerted to our user interacting with it in some way.
+For example, event handling is based on this pattern.
+We take a DOM node and provide it with a callback function to indicate that we want to be alerted to our user interacting with it in some way.

 <!-- more -->